smz-exe/typescript-modern-web-boilerplate/.roo/rules/01-general.md

 ## 💡 AI Usage
 - Prefer concise code suggestions.
 - When unsure, ask RooCode for examples, then adapt with project style in mind.

+## 📘 Project Workflow & Conventions

+### 🧾 Documentation

+- When implementing a new feature, create a `docs/design.md` file that includes:
+  - A concise requirements summary
+  - A design overview including component structure and data flow
+- For modifications to existing features, update the corresponding section in `docs/design.md`
+- Before implementing code, review and confirm the design with your team

+### 🧑‍💻 Coding Standards

+- Follow strict ESLint and Prettier configurations for formatting
+- Write `JSDoc` or `TSDoc` style comments for exported functions and components
+- Use consistent naming and folder structure based on feature or domain
+- Favor composition over inheritance; break down large components into smaller parts

+### 🧪 Testing

+- Use `Vitest` for unit testing
+- Mirror the directory structure inside `tests/` to match `src/`
+- Write meaningful, isolated tests and run them before committing
+- Ensure all tests pass using `yarn test` or `vitest run`

+### 🔄 Git Operations

+- Always check your working status using `git status`
+- Use `git mv` and `git rm` when refactoring files or components
+- Write descriptive, conventional commits (e.g., `feat:`, `fix:`, `refactor:`)

+### 🚀 Pull Requests (PR)

+#### When creating a PR:

+- Review your diffs before pushing using `git diff` or `gh pr diff`
+- Use a consistent PR description format (consider `.github/pull_request_template.md` if available)
+- Highlight what changed, why it changed, and any impact

+#### When reviewing PRs:

+1. Review code for clarity, performance, and maintainability
+2. Confirm that styling, typing, and accessibility standards are met
+3. Test the PR locally if necessary before approval